 Request a Baptism

-Baptisms are conducted on the second Sunday of the month (during the 10am Eucharist) and on the fourth Sunday at a single service starting at 12pm.
+Baptisms are conducted on the second Sunday and on the fourth Sunday of the month, both at single services starting at 12pm.
 All months of the year, except for January and July.
 Contact the parish office by phone or email to check availability.
 At this point the baptism can be entered into the parish diary and a confirmation letter will be sent out to you.

 The application form provides St John’s with all of the information we need to confirm the Baptism and to produce the necessary certificates and entry into the parish records.
 The form can be downloaded below as a word document.

 The completed form can be returned by email to the parish office as an attachment or mailed to 86 Clendon Road Toorak, Victoria, 3142.